MaartenGr/BERTopic/docs/getting_started/outlier_reduction/outlier_reduction.md

 The default method for reducing outliers is by calculating the c-TF-IDF representations of outlier documents and assigning them to the best matching c-TF-IDF representations of non-outlier topics.

-However, there are a number of other strategies one can use, either seperately or in conjunction that are worthwhile to explore:
+However, there are a number of other strategies one can use, either separately or in conjunction that are worthwhile to explore:

 * Using the topic-document probabilities to assign topics
 * Using the topic-document distributions to assign topics
 * Using c-TF-IDF representations to assign topics